2bt/terminal-tracker/README.md

 A ncurses-based chiptune tracker.
 The tracker comprises a pattern editor only.
-Instruments (which for some reason refer to as macros) must be defined via text editor (e.g. vim).
+Instruments (which for some reason are refered to as macros) must be defined via text editor (e.g. vim).
 [Get a taste of what it sounds like.](https://soundcloud.com/daniel-langner-150098802/r-type-leo-area-2) Unfortunately, there is no documentation besides the source code itself.